jyn514/GradeForge/README.md

 ### Short-Term
 - parse_bookstore has yet to be implemented either in the makefile or in `parse sections`
+- all the `parse` functions should take a boolean `create`
+	- if true, assert the output file does not exist
+	- if false, don't write headers
 - the submit button for `index.html` is broken

 ### Non-Goals